Integrating an app with a GraphQL API

 - Target app: In the client's constructor, define the app you want to query using the format

-parameter, such as authentication tokens in the headers for authenticated queries. - Client functions: Create functions for each query and mutation you need.
+{vendor}.{app-name}@{version}.
+In this example, we usevtex.messages@1, specifying only the app's major version.
+You can also specify the exact version with minor and patch values (for example,vtex.messages@1.0.0).
+In this constructor, you can include other options in theoptionsparameter, such as authentication tokens in the headers for authenticated queries. - Client functions: Create functions for each query and mutation you need.
 This example shows a simplified implementation to call the

 If you want to use mutations, use the function

-and insert the template string as themutate
+this.graphql.mutateand insert the template string as themutateargument's value.

 3. Registering the client

 After you implement the client, register it in your app's list of clients.
 This step makes the client available in the context of your app's resolvers.
-To do this, open the node/clients/index.ts
+To do this, open the node/clients/index.ts file, import your client, and add it to the Clients class, as shown in the following example:

 4. Using the client

-You can now use your custom client to request the target app from your app's handler functions by accessing it via context (ctx.clients
+You can now use your custom client to request the target app from your app's handler functions by accessing it via context (ctx.clients).

 In this example, we implement a REST API to access the translation query from the Messages app.